-When the Linn County Sheriff's department announced the end of a prostitution sting that led to 40 arrests last Friday, they gave a cryptic answer to what website police officers used to pose as prostitutes.
+When the Linn County Sheriff's department the end of a prostitution sting that led to 40 arrests last Friday, they gave a cryptic answer to what website police officers used to pose as prostitutes.

 "If you want to sell a lawnmower, you go to a certain site," Linn County Sheriff Brian Gardner said to the Gazette.
 "If you want to find a prostitute, you go to the same site."

 As a person who has grown up, and seemingly inside, the Internet, this seems like a clear hint to me: Craiglist.